A domain is your address on the internet. Ours is 1and1.co.uk. What will yours be?

 want to create a blog or a professional business website.
 Let your website grow with

 your needs and scale up whenever you want.

 1&1’s professional server hosting allows you, as the administrator, to install and

 operate multiple websites, as well as software and applications.
 Cost efficiency, power,

 Want to sell online?
 We'll show you how!
 1&1 offers you the best way to earn money on the internet.

 From the easy drag & drop online store builder to fully flexible, open source solutions with powerful hosting.
 There's no better choice!

-With the Whois Lookup service, you will receive publicly available information about any registered domain name.
-The Whois Information is retrieved from a standardized informational source, the so called Whois database.
-This service may help you in order to look up who owns a given domain respectively, whether it is still available or not.
+With the WHOIS Lookup service, you can view some information about any registered domain name.
+The WHOIS Information is retrieved from a standardized informational source, the so called WHOIS database.
+This service may help you to check if a domain is still available for registration or not.